samchat5/ood-ime/CodeReview.md

 The biggest takeaway, in my opinion, would be to have put a greater emphasis on tests.
 Almost all the bugs would have been noticed during the test phase.
 The design itself was fairly good and stuck to MVC and the design patterns learned in class, but the implementation made some code hard to extend and build on at times.
+This was limiting for us when implementing the Mosaic command, creating more unnecessary complexity.